What is a hot works permit and why do you need one?

-- Analysis of Zurich claims data reveals that hot works, such as welding and grinding, are responsible for up to 15% of all fires in commercial and industrial properties
+- Zurich claims data reveals that hot works are responsible for up to 15% of all fires

-- Having a written hot work permit programme is an essential part of facility risk management, and a requirement of most property insurance policies
+- A written hot work permit programme is an essential part of facility risk management

-- We explain how to implement a permit programme to ensure legal, regulatory and insurance compliance
+- We explain how to implement an effective hot work permit programme

-Hot works are regularly undertaken during construction and maintenance projects, and have important implications that require active risk management.
+Hot work is regularly undertaken during construction and maintenance projects and is considered to be a high risk activity that requires careful and active risk management.

-We explain how to implement a simple permit programme to effectively identify and manage the added risks of hot works.
+We explain how to implement an effective hot work permit programme to effectively identify and manage the added risks that this work involves.

-Hot works include any operation that uses open flames or the local application of heat and friction.
+Hot work includes any operation that uses open flames or the local application of heat and friction.
 Examples include:

 It is important to be aware of the full range of activities that constitute hot works, not only those that involve open flames, and ensure that proper processes are in place to manage the additional risks that accompany them.